 Is Hemophilia lifelong?

-People born with hemophilia have it for life.
+People born with hemophilia have it for life if it goes untreated.

 – World Federation of Hemophilia